BioMakers/32_The-Charge-on-Cancer/README.md

 ![Dr. Sanjiv Sambandan](Images/Sanjiv-Sambandan.jpg "Dr. Sanjiv Sambandan")

 ## Proposal
 The proposal explores the use of electric fields to segregate cancer cells using conductive nanoparticles.
-The technology being explored consists of two parts: (i) The technique of embedding the nanoparticle with the cancer cells, and (ii) the technique to move the cancer call-nanoparticle complex.
+The technology being explored consists of two parts:

+1. Binding of cancer cells with nanoparticles
+2. The technique to move the cancer cell-nanoparticle complex

 ## Software
 No specific software.
 If scripts are eventually needed we will use MATLAB.